Since you’ve clearly shown an interest in investing in real estate, you must be looking for new data on mortgage rates.

 - Variable

-Just as lenders are in charge of determining rates, mortgages won’t be the same for all the borrowers; ultimately, credit scores contribute the most.
+Just as lenders are in charge of determining rates, mortgages won’t be the same for all borrowers; ultimately, credit scores contribute the most.
 The rates could rise and fall, which directly impacts the market and investors’ strategy on how to invest in real estate.

 How Do Mortgage Interest Rates Work?